Diversity & Inclusion: Building an Equitable Workplace

 Why Diversity Isn’t Just a Buzzword

 In the incredibly focused and hard-working heart of New York, where bagels and business deals are a daily routine, the idea of diversity and inclusion has emerged as over just a buzzword—it’s a business must-do.
 The modern workplace in cities like San Francisco and Los Angeles isn’t just a melting pot of cultures but a colorful patchwork that enriches and strengthens company spirit.
 But is diversity merely a tick-box exercise for companies, or is it a genuine attempt to mold the corporate world?
-Let’s look to make matters more complex.
+Let’s look further.

 The Pot of Gold at the End of the Rainbow: What Does Research Say?